stellarterm/stellarterm/directory/README.md

 ## How to get listed
 Anchors and assets will only be added to the directory if they seem potentially legitimate (StellarTerm does not endorse any of these assets).

-Please gather the *3 things needed* first.
+Please gather the *7 things needed* first.
 To list your directory, please create a GitHub issue.
 To expedite inclusion into the directory, please open a pull request with changes implemented.

+Inclusion into the StellarTerm directory is not guaranteed.

-## 3 things needed:
+## 7 things needed:
+### 1. Asset explanation
+Explain on the website what the asset is for and what does it do.

+### 2. Team and about the developers
+Display on your website who are the team members and who is running the project.

+### 3. Website SSL
+For security, your website must:
+- Have working SSL https://
+- http:// must redirect to https://

-### 1. Stellar.toml hosted on your site
+### 4. Stellar.toml hosted on your site
 Must have a stellar.toml correctly hosted.
 Information on how to do this is here: https://www.stellar.org/developers/guides/concepts/stellar-toml.html

-Also, make sure to configure CORS correctly.
+### 5. CORS must be configured correctly
+CORS enables web clients to fetch the stellar.toml file.
+To test this out, go to https://stellarterm.com/#account/addTrust and use the `Accept asset via anchor domain` tool.
+If CORS is configured properly, your stellar.toml should work.
+You can use the [web developer console](https://developers.google.com/web/tools/chrome-devtools/) to see console output for debugging.

 Instructions are available in [the Stellar Developer docs](https://www.stellar.org/developers/guides/concepts/stellar-toml.html#enabling-cross-origin-resource-sharing-cors).

-### 2. Square logo that meets guidelines
+### 6. Square logo that meets guidelines
 Logo should be in the format as below.
 Alternatively, you may create a GitHub issue with a high resolution logo and the developers of StellarTerm will adjust it (the process will be slower).

-### 3. Brand color in #RRGGBB
+### 7. Brand color in #RRGGBB
 This color is used in the StellarToml asset "cards" for the border.
 The background of the asset "cards" are lightened.

 ## Directory logos